Poojaa-Rangaiah/DeviceTreeOverlay-for-MAX98090/README.md

 $ dmesg | grep -i max98090
 $ lsmod | grep max98090
 ```
-To check the sound card created for playback and capture.
+To check the soundcard created for playback and capture.
 ```
 $ aplay -l
 $ arecord -l